PrashDev425/html-11/html-basic.md

 #### Ordered List

+A ordered list is used to display items in a numbered or ordered form.

 | Type          | Description              | Example Output |
 | ------------- | ------------------------ | -------------- |
 | `1` (default) | Numbers                  | 1, 2, 3        |